memgraph/docs/docs/reference-guide/configuration.md

 Each configuration setting is in the form: `--setting-name=value` .

-Configuration can be fetched by calling the following query:
+Privilege level `CONFIG` is required to be able to fetch the configuration and it can be attained by calling the following query:
 ```opencypher
 SHOW CONFIG;
 ```